-- Polio: Polio is a very contagious and life-threatening disease caused by the poliovirus.
-It can get in the spinal cord and cause paralysis and death.
-It most often affects children under the age of five.
-In the late 1940s and early 1950s, there was a terrifying polio outbreak in the United States.
-Thousands of people died or were disabled, businesses closed, travel was brought to a standstill, and parents were afraid to send their children outside.
+- Polio.
+Polio is a very contagious and life-threatening disease caused by a virus.
+If the virus gets in the spinal cord, it can cause paralysis and death.
+Polio most often affects children under the age of five.
+In the late 1940s and early 1950s, there was a serious polio outbreak in the U.S. Thousands of people died or were disabled, businesses closed, travel was brought to a standstill, and parents were afraid to send their children outside.
 When a polio vaccine was finally introduced in the 1950s, it was highly effective.
-So much so that the United States has been polio-free for more than 30 years.
+The U.S. has been nearly polio-free for more than 30 years.
 But the threat hasn’t disappeared.
 Polio is still very much present in other parts of the world.
-In fact, according to the Centers for Disease Control and Prevention (CDC), “It would only take one person with polio traveling from another country to bring polio back to the United States.”
+In fact, according to the CDC, “It would only take one person with polio traveling from another country to bring polio back to the United States.”

-The Impact of COVID-19 on Infant Immunizations
+The Impact of COVID-19 on Routine Infant Immunizations

-That’s why it’s as important as ever for parents to follow the suggested infant immunization schedule.
-And, you can feel confident knowing that the schedule has been designed and reviewed by hundreds of the country’s top doctors, public health professionals, and scientists to ensure its safety and effectiveness.
+That’s why it’s so important for parents to follow the routine infant immunization schedule.
+And, you can feel confident knowing that this schedule has been designed and reviewed by hundreds of the country’s top doctors, public health professionals, and scientists to ensure its safety and effectiveness.
 The bottom line?
-Immunizations are one of the best things you can do to protect your child’s health.
+Getting your child vaccinated is one of the best things you can do to protect their health.

 Independence Has Your Child Covered

 To help ensure your child stays safe and healthy, be sure to follow the American Academy of Pediatrics schedule for routine well-child visits.